juho05/embe/docs/documentation.md

   audio.playNote("c", 5, 10) // note name, octave, duration
 ```

-Some function can take different arguments and change there behavious depending on which ones are used:
+Some function can take different arguments and change their behavious depending on which ones are used:
 ```csharp
 @launch:
   time.wait(5) // waits 5 seconds